0HugoHu/ECE564-AssetMgmt/README.md

-### 3. File Operations​
+### 3.3.
+File Operations​

-APIs are implemented for:
+Basic file operations are supported, including:
 1. Create a new folder
 2. Rename a folder or file
-3. Upload photos from local
+3. Upload photos from the local
-4. Delete a folder or file
+4. Delete a folder or file (If deleting a folder, it will be deleted recursively, and a warning is shown; if the file/folder is not existing, an error is shown)
-    - Warning: Deleting Folder
-    - Error: If not exists now

 <table>
   <tr>